Corrypt Accessibility Report

 There aren't any difficulty settings, and some of the puzzles are very difficult.
 If you make a mistake, you can undo it for a second attempt by going back to your last save point.
 The game lets you figure out the mechanics on your own, at your own pace, but this comes at the expense of tutorials.

 While the text is very large and high contrast, it is quite pixellated, so can sometimes be hard to read.

 Some creatures are only distinguishable by colour, which is important to note for colourblind players, and the game can be played in full with no sound.

-We haven’t documented any accessibility features for Difficulty in Corrypt which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Corrypt which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Corrypt, and offer accessibility features for Difficulty:

 We've documented 6 accessibility features for Getting Started in Corrypt which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Assistance Getting Starting